dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 Let _D_ be a class, extension type, or enum declaration.

-A compile-time error occurs if _D_ includes a `<classNameMaybePrimary>` that contains a `<primaryConstructor>`, and the body of _D_ contains a `<declaringConstructorSignature>` that contains a `<declaringParameterList>`.

-*It is an error to have a declaring parameter list both in the header and in the body.*

-A compile-time error occurs if _D_ includes a `<classNameMaybePrimary>` that does not contain a `<primaryConstructor>`, and the body of _D_ contains a `<declaringConstructorSignature>` that does not contain a `<declaringParameterList>`.
+A compile-time error occurs if _D_ includes a `<classNameMaybePrimary>` that does not contain a `<primaryConstructor>`, and the body of _D_ contains a member declaration that starts with a `<primaryConstructorBodySignature>`.

-*It is an error to have a declaring constructor in the class body, but no declaring parameter list, neither in the header nor in the body.*
+*It is an error to have the body part of a primary constructor in the class body, but no primary constructor in the header.*

-*The keyword `const` can be specified in the class header when it contains a primary constructor, and in this case `const` can not be specified in the part of the primary constructor that occurs in the body (that is, the declaration that starts with `this` and contains an initializer list and/or a constructor body, if any).
-The rationale is that when the class header contains any parts of a declaring constructor, the class header must be the location where all parts of the signature of that primary constructor are specified.*

-A compile-time error occurs if a class contains two or more declarations of a declaring constructor.

-*The meaning of a declaring constructor is defined in terms of rewriting it to a body constructor (a regular one, not declaring) and zero or more instance variable declarations.
-This implies that there is a class body when there is a declaring constructor.
-We do not wish to define declaring constructors such that the absence or presence of a declaring constructor can change the length of the superclass chain, and hence `class C;` has a class body just like `class C(int i);` and just like `class C extends Object {}`, and all three of them have `Object` as their direct superclass.*

 A compile-time error occurs if a `<defaultDeclaringNamedParameter>` has the modifier `required` as well as a default value.

-*Note that the updated grammar rule for `<constructorName>` allows non-declaring constructors to use `new` where the current rules require the class name.
-This is not a necessary part of the declaring constructors feature, but it contributes to the overall brevity of Dart programs.*

 ### Static processing

-The ability to use `new` rather than the class name in declarations of ordinary (non-declaring) constructors is purely syntactic.
+The ability to use `new` or `factory` as a keyword and omitting the class name in declarations of ordinary (non-primary) constructors is purely syntactic.
 The static analysis and meaning of such constructors is identical to the form that uses the class name.

 The name of a primary constructor of the form `'const'? id1 <typeParameters>? <declaringParameterList>` is `id1` *(that